theompe95/ds_portafolio/Setosa_Versicolor_Prediction/README.md

 # Setosa and Versicolor Prediction
-This project aims to build a simple predictive model to classify Iris flowers as Setosa or Versicolor using basic features.
+This project aims to build a simple predictive model using Logistic Regression to classify  flowers as Setosa or Versicolor or Iris using basic features.

 ## This is how I am learning Github